Metering data processing

 -> a "trigger" of 15 is therefore a good value for filtering abnormal data.

-The system automatically processes and validates the collected raw data multiple times a day and saves it (validated data).
+The system automatically processes the collected raw data several times a day, validates it, and saves it (validated data).

-This allows defining 15-minute consumptions for each meter, allocating the share of self-consumed energy from the energy drawn from the grid, and aggregating the values of all meters to indicate the overall site consumption and production.
+This allows defining 15-minute consumption for each meter, splitting the self-consumed solar energy from the grid drawn energy, and aggregating the values from all meters to indicate the site's overall consumption and production.

-For the data to be validated correctly, it is necessary that the collected raw data is correct and complete.
-If not, correct them using the rules explained above.
+For the data to be validated correctly, the collected raw data must be accurate and complete.
+If necessary, correct it using the rules explained above.

-The system validates the overall site data up to the date when we have the reading of all meters at the site (excluding isolated ones).
+The system validates the site's global data up to the date when readings are available for all site meters (excluding isolated meters).

-It is the validated data that is used to generate consumption reports and billing.
+The validated data is used to generate consumption statements and billing.

-The installation date of the meters allows estimating the 15-minute consumption of the meter before the first reading on the portal.
+The meter installation date allows estimating the 15-minute consumption of the meter before the first reading on the portal.

-The system validates the data from the defined installation date for each meter.
+The system validates data starting from the defined installation date for each meter.

-For example, if an index is recorded for the first time at 3000 kWh on October 15, 2022, and an installation date is set to June 15, 2022, the system distributes the 3000 kWh over the previous 3 months in 15-minute periods.
+For example, if an index is read for the first time at 3000 kWh on October 15, 2022, and an installation date is set to June 15, 2022, the system distributes the 3000 kWh over the previous 3 months in 15-minute intervals.

-When a measured meter should not be included in the overall validation, the Isolated Meter mode is activated to ignore it from the overall site consumption.
+When a read meter should not be included in the overall validation, the Isolated meter mode is activated to exclude it from the site's global consumption.

-We can then simply visualize the consumption of this meter, but it is neither integrated into the overall consumption nor into the allocation of solar/grid energy for the site.
-However, it can be used for reports and billing.
+The consumption of this meter can then simply be viewed, but it is neither integrated into the global consumption nor into the site's solar/grid energy split.
+However, it can be used for statements and billing.

-An isolated meter cannot be used in an addition/subtraction rule (see above), nor as a consumption meter for charging station areas.
+An isolated meter cannot be used in an addition/subtraction rule (see above), nor as a consumption meter for charging station zones.

 This mode applies to electricity, thermal, and water meters.

-Isolated meters are not visible in the site's overall graphs (15 minutes, monthly, and annual)
+Isolated meters are not visible in the site's overall charts (15 minutes, monthly, and annual)

-It is possible to create one and only one virtual electric meter per site.
+It is possible to create a single virtual electricity meter per site.
 This meter deducts and accounts for all energy not measured by the other meters.

-This is the case, for example, with the Single wiring scheme.
+This is the case, for example, with the Single wiring diagram.

-When the parameters defined above are modified, and raw data has already been recorded, it is necessary to reconstruct the validated data (resampling) from the beginning or a defined date.
+When the defined parameters are changed and raw data has already been collected, it is necessary to reconstruct the validated data (resampling) from the beginning or a defined date.

 Go to Configuration > Admin > Resampling (admin user only)